-Interesting fact: Chardonnay so to say originates from Croatia.
+Interesting fact: Chardonnay, so to say, originates from Croatia.
 It is proven that Chardonnay is a cultivar that we got back in the day from crossing Pinot and a Croatian autochthonous variety Gouais Blanc /Belina Bijela/.
 You can always double check our offer off Croatian Chardonnays.

-But why is it so popular around the world?
+But, why is it so popular around the world?
 First of all, it is a low maintenance grape variety that is resistant to diseases and yields in a high return.

-Secondly, its aroma and flavour are not too expressive and depend on the winemakers’’ tastes (what they do with it) and respective terroirs.
+Secondly, its aroma and flavor are not too expressive and depend on the winemakers’’ tastes (what they do with it) and respective terroirs.
 When we think of a mainstream Chardonnay, this is what comes to mind: fresh and fruity wine, usually with buttery and vanilla notes that come through if aged in oak.

 Chardonnay is a very versatile wine and can go along with both fish and poultry.
 In Croatia, Chardonnay grapes grow in every wine region – continental as well as coastal.
 However, one of the most popular white grape varieties in Croatia is not Chardonnay, but Graševina aka Riesling Italico or Welschriesling.